IKOR-GmbH/sip-framework/docs/README.md

       uri: ftp://...
 ```
 *\<in/out>* corresponds to consumers and producers respectively.
-This means in case a message is received through a route using from, then it is a consumer and in is used.
+This means in case a message is received through a route using "from", then it is a consumer and "in" is used.
-On the other hand, it is a producer when a message is sent via to.
-In this case, out is used as key in the configuration file.
+On the other hand, it is a producer when a message is sent via "to".
+In this case, "out" is used as key in the configuration file.

 *\<adapter-name>* should correspond to the domain adapter it is dealing with (e.g. billing, partner, policy etc.)